Why Teams Stop Deciding and Start Escalating

 The Escalation Pattern

-In growing organisations, something subtle begins to shift.
+In growing businesses, something subtle begins to shift.

 Approvals multiply.